renovate-bot/cloudspannerecosystem-_-spanner-cassandra-schema-tool/README.md

 - `--instance`: Spanner instance ID.
 - `--database`: Spanner database ID.
 - `--cql`: Path to the CQL file containing DDL statements.
-- `[--dry-run]`: Print the converted DDL statements without applying to the Spanner database.
+- `[--dry-run]`: Output the converted DDL statements without applying to the Spanner database.
 This flag is optional.

 ### EXAMPLE